tdincer/Electricity-Bill-Optimization/README.md

 ### Solution:

-The complete solution of the problem is given in the `optimizebill.py` file.
+The complete solution to the problem is given in the `optimizebill.py` file.